Pelochus/rockobot/printables/README.md

 Some ideas for future revisions:
 - Think about an easy way of adding weigh to the robot.
 This is in order to get as close as possible to the 4kg limit, without surpassing it before final design
 - Reduce the number of screws and reduce the variety between them, for example, change the frontal MC to M3, to be the same as the back ones (or viceversa)
-- Use more PETG and/or ABS/ASA
+- Use more PETG and/or ABS/ASA.
+PETG is better for parts that require some give, flexibility and reduced friction (floors, guides).
+ABS/ASA is recommended for parts that need to be impact and heat resistant (gears, outer connectors).
+PETG has better layer adhesion.
 - Redesign from zero if want lots of changes, because some sketches and other Fusion features are a bit messy
 - Use more parametric dimensions
 - Improve structure and think how to reduce filamente use along the way